Judge throws out Maryland congressional map over ‘extreme’ gerrymandering

 “It was plainly drawn with an intent to hurt the Republican Party’s chances of electing anyone in Congress,” said Trende, who most recently served as a special master tapped by the Virginia Supreme Court to redraw its congressional and legislative maps.

 Robert Popper, an attorney with right-wing legal activism group Judicial Watch, urged the judge to take a “walks-like-a-duck” approach to evaluating the map.
-If several metrics the experts used indicate the map is a partisan gerrymander, it’s probably a partisan gerrymander, he said.
+If several metrics the experts used indicate the map is a partisan gerrymander, it is probably a partisan gerrymander, he said.

 “Gerrymandering is altering electoral districts for partisan gain,” Popper said in his closing argument.
 “How does one prove it?
 A gerrymander is what it does.”